 An IP acting as the supervisor of a voluntary arrangement is charged with supervising the implementation of a proposal for a composition in satisfaction of the company’s / individuals debts or a scheme of arrangement of its affairs.
 The terms of each particular proposal will determine the extent to which it will impose responsibilities upon them under the DPA.

 HOW LONG DO WE KEEP YOUR INFORMATION FOR?

 We have set out above indications of how long we generally keep your personal data.
 In some circumstances, it may be necessary to keep your information for longer than that in order to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.

 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal information, the potential risk of harm from unauthorised use or disclosure of your personal information, the purposes for which we process your personal information and whether we can achieve those purposes through other means, and the applicable legal requirements.

 In some circumstances we may anonymise your personal data so that it can no longer be associated with you, in which case we may use such information without further notice to you.

 SHARING PERSONAL DATA

-We will not share your data with third parties outside of HR Harris & Partners unless we are obliged to do so, by law, or we have an appropriate legitimate interest in doing so, for example where personal data is required by an agent or solicitor who has a case related need to know the information, or when information is required by The Insolvency Service.
+We will not share your data with third parties outside of Evans Insolvency unless we are obliged to do so, by law, or we have an appropriate legitimate interest in doing so, for example where personal data is required by an agent or solicitor who has a case related need to know the information, or when information is required by The Insolvency Service.